alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 So he went back up to his Lord to ask Him to reduce them.
 It was reported in the Two Sahih (authentic) Books of Hadith (Al-Bukhari and Muslim) that Abu Hurayrah (may Allah be pleased with him) narrated that the Messenger of Allah (peace be upon him) said: "**When Allah created the creation, He wrote in His Book, which is with Him above the Throne: ‘Verily, My Mercy prevails over My Anger.'**" [^9]

-It was reported in the Two Sahih from Abu Sa'id Al-Khudry (may Allah be pleased with him) that the Prophet (peace be upon him) said: "Do you not trust me even though I am the trustworthy man of the One in the Heavens...?" [^10]
+It was reported in the Two Sahih from Abu Sa'id Al-Khudry (may Allah be pleased with him) that the Prophet (peace be upon him) said: "**Do you not trust me even though I am the trustworthy man of the One in the Heavens...?**" [^10]

-It is related in Sahih Ibn Khuzaymah and Sunan Abu Dawud that the Prophet (peace be upon him) said: "The throne is above water; Allah is above the Throne; and He knows your states." [^11]
+It is related in Sahih Ibn Khuzaymah and Sunan Abu Dawud that the Prophet (peace be upon him) said: "**The throne is above water; Allah is above the Throne; and He knows your states.**" [^11]

-It is related in Sahih Muslim and elsewhere about the story of the slave girl and that the Prophet (peace be upon him) said to her, "Where is Allah.
+It is related in Sahih Muslim and elsewhere about the story of the slave girl and that the Prophet (peace be upon him) said to her, "**Where is Allah.
 She replied: In the heaven.
 He (peace be upon him) asked her: Who am I?
 She replied: You are the Messenger of Allah.
-Then he (peace be upon him) said to her master: Release her for she is a believer." [^12]
+Then he (peace be upon him) said to her master: Release her for she is a believer.**" [^12]

-This is the pure belief which was adhered to by Muslims: Sahabah, Tabi`un and those who have followed them sincerely until the present day, praise be to Allah.
+This is the pure belief which was adhered to by Muslims: Sahabah, Tabi'un and those who have followed them sincerely until the present day, praise be to Allah.
 Because of the great importance of this topic and because there are so much proofs - which exceed one thousand Ayahs and Hadith - scholars have singled them out with special compilations such as Al-Hafizh Abu ‘Abdullah Al-Dhahaby in "Al-‘Ulu lil ‘Aliy Al-Ghaffar", and Al-Hafizh Ibn Al-Qayyim in "Ijtima‘ Al-Juyush Al-Islamiyyah."

 This is the pure belief which was adhered to by Muslims: Sahabah, Tabi'un and those who have followed them sincerely until the present day, praise be to Allah.
 Because of the great importance of this topic and because there are so much proofs - which exceed one thousand Ayahs and Hadith - scholars have singled them out with special compilations such as Al-Hafizh Abu ‘Abdullah Al-Dhahaby in "Al-‘Ulu lil ‘Aliy Al-Ghaffar", and Al-Hafizh Ibn Al-Qayyim in "Ijtima‘ Al-Juyush Al-Islamiyyah."

-6. They speak ill about some of the Sahabah. [^13]
+> They speak ill about some of the Sahabah. [^13]

 For example, they speak ill about Mu'awiyah (may Allah be pleased with him) in a way that resembles that of Al-Rafidah (a Shi'ah group denying the caliphates of Abu Bakr Al-Siddiq and `Umar ibn Al-Khattab and making accusations against them and many other Companions of the Prophet).
 It is the duty of Muslims not to discuss what happened among the Sahabah (may Allah be pleased with them all), safeguarding their tongue to mention the trial along with believing that all of them were good and virtuous because they accompanied the Messenger of Allah (peace be upon him).
 It was reported that the Prophet (peace be upon him) said: "**Do not abuse my Companions for if anyone of you spent gold equal to Uhud (in Allah's Cause) it would not be equal to a Mud or even a half Mud spent by one of them.**" (Related by Al-Bukhari and Muslim). [^14]